Canthigaster rostrata

 Canthigaster rostrata, commonly known as the Caribbean sharp-nose puffer, is a pufferfish from the Western Central Atlantic.
 The Caribbean sharp-nose puffer is a small fish with a maximum length of 12 cm or approximately 4.7 inches.
 It can be encountered from the coast of South Carolina to Venezuela, including Bermuda, the Gulf of Mexico, and in the Caribbean Sea.
 They can live up to 10 years in the wild, females typically live longer due to aggressive male territory behavior.
 The Caribbean sharp-nose puffer is a highly toxic species of marine fish due to the presence of tetrodotoxin in its tissues and organs.
 Despite its toxicity, the sharp-nose pufferfish occasionally makes its way into the aquarium trade.

 Naming

-The name Canthigaster rostrata comes from the Latin word "gaster" meaning belly or stomach and "rostrata" meaning beaked.
+The name Canthigaster rostrata comes from the Latin words "gaster" meaning belly or stomach and "rostrata" meaning beaked.

 In Mexico, Canthigaster rostrata is commonly known as "tamborín narizón" or big-nosed tambourine, an homage to its large pointed snout and rounded body shape.

 Taxonomy

 The Caribbean sharp-nose puffer is a member of the genus Canthigaster within the Tetraodontidae family.
-Members of this genus are distinguished from other puffers by their uniquely pointed snout or “sharp nose”.
+Members of this genus are distinguished from other puffers by their uniquely pointed snout or "sharp nose".